🌐

 Chrome Firefox

-localhost & local network passthrough (global exclude) localhost & local network passthrough (global exclude)
+localhost/loopback passthrough (global exclude) localhost/loopback passthrough (global exclude)

 Proxy by Patterns browser FoxyProxy